AndersonStra/MuKEA/README.md

 The pre-trained LXMERT model expects these spacial features to be normalized bounding boxes on a scale of 0 to 1

-We will provide the shell to help generate the pickle file from the original bottom-up attention file further.

 ### Pre-training on VQAv2
 ```